agl4/ansible-role-pyenv/README.md

 ### `python_versions.item.global`

 Set this python version as global.
-Only the last item set as `global` will be set as global Python version.
+Only the last item set as `global: yes` will be set as global Python version.

 ### `python_pyenv_dir`